tracerip/archive.trace.rip/stealer-logs/README.md

 - **We do not host, store, distribute, or control any of the underlying breach data files.**
 - **`archive.trace.rip` and `vault.trace.rip` (FileBrowser Quantum) are technically and operationally distinct services.** Although they share a common domain root (`trace.rip`), **the Historical Data Breaches Archive (`archive.trace.rip`) does NOT host, operate, or have access to the contents of `vault.trace.rip`.**
-- All indexed breach records are sourced from publicly reported incidents and are presented solely as **metadata** (e.g., breach name, date, source URL, file hashes). **No actual compromised user data is stored or served by this archive.**

 ### Takedown Requests